FAQ

 What is the difference between a Bilan Carbone® and a carbon assessment? between carbon footprint and climate shadow?

-Several names are sometimes used to refer to an assessment: GHG assessment, Regulatory GHG Assessment, carbon footprint, etc. The Bilan Carbone® is a trademark with strict methodological requirements to be respected.
+Several names are sometimes used to designate an assessment: Regulatory GHG Assessment, carbon assessment, carbon footprint, etc. The Bilan Carbone® is a trademark with strict methodological requirements to be respected.

 The resources on communication aim to clarify these denominations.

-Is it possible to join ABC's future working groups?
+Is it possible to join the future ABC working groups?

 Many projects and reflections involve the ABC community and its partners.
 Working groups are created on a case-by-case basis by call for applications to the association's members during the current year.
 If you wish to raise a topic, do not hesitate to contact the ABC team.

-⏳[WIP] This FAQ will be updated progressively with questions and feedback concerning this new version of the Bilan Carbone® methodology.
+⏳[WIP] This FAQ will be fed gradually with questions and feedback concerning this new version of the Bilan Carbone® methodology.

 Last updated